 Scotties first arrived in the United States in 1883, and the American Kennel Club first recognized the breed in 1885.
 Its popularity peaked in the ‘30s and ‘40s.
 Several public figures, including President Franklin D. Roosevelt, Bette Davis, and Humphrey Bogart, have owned Scotties.
 And the breed has the honor of being turned into a Monopoly playing piece.

 Scottish Terrier Care

-One thing that you should know is that the Scottish terrier is not a capable swimmer and can drown easily.
-The short legs and disproportionate size of their head make them unbalanced and ill-equipped for aquatic activities.
-Closely watch your Scottie around pools, ponds, lakes, or other bodies of water.
+Furthermore, the Scottish terrier is not a capable swimmer and can easily drown.
+Its short legs and disproportionate size of its head make the dog unbalanced and ill-equipped for aquatic activities.
+So closely watch your Scottie around pools, ponds, lakes, or other bodies of water.

 Common Health Problems

 Scottish terriers are prone to some hereditary health issues, including:

 Always provide fresh water for your Scottish terrier.
 Feed a high-quality, nutritionally balanced canine diet.
 It’s typical to feed two measured meals per day to ensure that your dog is getting the proper amount.
 Always discuss both the amount of food and type of diet with your vet to make sure you’re meeting your dog’s individual needs.
 Moreover, be mindful of treats and other extra food to prevent overfeeding.